CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/02-Create-HostPool.md

    ![](media/jumpvm.png)

-2. To get lab environment details, click on the **Lab Environment** tab located next to the *Lab Guide* tab.
+2. To get lab environment details, click on the **Environment Details** tab located next to the *Lab Guide* tab.

    ![](media/environmentdetails.png)